fbitti/crowncoin/doc/bitcore.md

 The predecessor of `CDBWrapper` is `CLevelDBWrapper`.
 So bitpay-bitcoin's `CDBWrapper` should be renamed.

 Obfuscation isn't supported in v0.10.
-So bitpay-bitcoin's obfuscation-related code should be removed.
+So bitpay-bitcoin's obfuscation-related code should be removed. `CLevelDBWrapper` function shouldn't take `obfuscate` parameter.

 In `src/main.cpp`, v0.10 uses `state.Abort`, but v0.12 doesn't use this -- it uses `AbortNode`.
 My inserted code uses `AbortNode`.

+`GetTransaction` function in v0.10 takes 4 parameters.
+In v0.12 it takes 5 parameters.
+My inserted code uses 4 parameters.